The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 The Office of Grants and Research oversees the distribution and administration of grants, and conducts research, related to criminal justice, anti-drug and violence prevention education, law enforcement and traffic safety.
-The Office is divided into three divisions: Justice and Prevention, Highway Safety, and Research and Policy Analysis, which maintains the Massachusetts Statistical Analysis Center.
+The Office is divided into four divisions: Justice and Prevention, Highway Safety, Homeland Security and Research and Policy Analysis, which maintains the Massachusetts Statistical Analysis Center.

 Massachusetts Emergency Management Agency ensures the state is prepared to withstand, respond to and recover from all types of emergencies and disasters.

 The Massachusetts National Guard is an operational reserve of the United States Army and Air Force that provides ready, relevant and reliable troops and equipment to respond to natural disasters or other civil emergencies when activated by the Governor.
 The Guard also supports the federal military mission when activated to duty by the President of the United States.